If you’ve at least dabbled in marketing, you must have asked yourself this question.

-But if you’ve come here to find an exact number of words you should hit to rank number one in search engines, I’m about to disappoint you.
-The brutal truth is: the universal ideal word count doesn’t exist.
-It makes a bit hard to estimate the effort to post articles with ideal freqency.
+But if you’ve come here to find an exact number of words you should hit to rank number one in search engines, sorry to disappoint.
+The truth is: the ideal word count doesn’t exist, which makes it a bit hard to estimate the effort to post articles with ideal frequency.

-There’s only one way to determine the ideal length of a blog post: crunching some solid, real-time data!
+There’s only one way to determine the best length of blog post: data!

-In this article, I won’t waste your time with generic statistics and the so-called “good practices.”
+In this article, I won’t waste your time with statistics and the so-called “good practices.”

-And if it turns out your post could use a few extra words, but you’re out of inspiration?
-I also threw in a few extra tips on how to write longer blog posts without sacrificing quality.
+If it turns out your post could use a few extra words, but you’re out of inspiration, I also threw in a few tips on how to write longer blog posts without sacrificing quality.

 How many words should a blog post be?

-SEO specialists, content marketers, and bloggers have been asking this question for a long time.
-Some even attempted to answer it:
+Search engine optimization specialists, content marketers, and bloggers have been asking this question for ages.
+Some attempted to answer it: